 Adequate access into the site for fire services should be provided.
 Large tents and caravans should be spaced at least 6 metres apart.
 Smaller tents should be placed in two rows with a 4 metre access road between the pair of rows.
 Where spacing between units is less than 15 metres, fire points should be provided within 100 metres of each unit.
-The Purple guide recommends a campsite density of not more than 430 tents per hectare www.thepurpleguide.co.uk
+The Purple Guide to Health, Safety and Welfare at Outdoor Events recommends a campsite density of not more than 430 tents per hectare www.thepurpleguide.co.uk